Electric Double Layer

 The double layer model is used to visualize the ionic environment in the vicinity of a charged surface.
 It can be either a metal under potential or due to ionic groups on the surface of a dielectric.
 It is easier to understand this model as a sequence of steps that would take place near the surface if its neutralizing ions were suddenly stripped away.

 There are several theoretical treatments of the solid-liquid interface.
-We will look at a few common ones, not so much from the position of needing to use them, but more from the point of what they can tell us about the soil surface.
+We will look at a few common ones, not so much from the position of needing to use them, but more from the point of what they can tell us.

 A. Helmholtz Double Layer